burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > If a static data member is of const integral or const enumeration type, its declaration in the class definition can specify a constant-initializer which shall be an integral constant expression (5.19).
 In that case, the member can appear in integral constant expressions.

-In real compilers in fact definition `const int MyClass::value_i;`  is optional in the sense that code with and without this line can be compiled since GCC 4.5.3 and MSVC 2012.
+In real compilers in fact, the definition `const int MyClass::value_i;`  is optional in the sense that code with and without this line can be compiled since GCC 4.5.3 and MSVC 2012 and later.

 ## 11. The Exception Specification has been Removed